 If all the partnership's income-earning activities are carried out on a reserve, all your income from the partnership will be exempt from tax.
 If one-half of the partnership's income-earning activities are carried out on a reserve, one-half of your share of the partnership income will be exempt.

-If you carry on a commercial fishing business, your income from that business is treated the same as any other business income.
-In determining whether your commercial fishing business income is connected to a reserve, the most important factor is the location of your revenue-generating activities-where you catch the fish.
+If you carry on a commercial fishing business, your income from that business is generally treated the same as any other business income.
+Determining whether your business income is exempt from tax is based on the factors that connect income to a reserve.

 We will treat the income of an employee of your commercial fishing business according to the Indian Act Exemption for Employment Income Guidelines.